RevMask/Achiever/commands_fun.md

 Some examples are: d4 (4-sided die), 3d6 (3 x 6-sided dice), d% (random percentage), d100 (like % but without percent sign), 1d20+2 (20-sided die, adding 2).

+There is a limit of 1024 sides and 1024 dice.
+We found out the hard way it can kill the bot!

 **save <value> <roll>**
 Make a saving throw.
 These are in tabletop RPGs.
 You are trying to roll the *value* or higher.
 The *roll* must be in standard dice notation as shown above.